Shcoobz/basicJS_music-player/README.md

 ## Summary

-Welcome to Music Player!
-This application provides a simple and intuitive interface for playing music tracks.
+Music Player provides a simple and intuitive interface for playing music tracks.
 It features a minimalist design, easy navigation between songs, and a responsive layout for different screen sizes.

 The core functionality includes: